guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 Feature development typically focuses on improving reliability, performance, or utilization, which often reduces toil as second-order effect.

 Toil tends to expand if left unchecked and can quickly fill 100% of everyone's time.
 The work of reducing toil and scaling up services is the "Engineering" in Site Reliability Engineering.
-Engineering work is what enables the SRE organization to scale up sublinearly with service size and to manage services more effeciently than either a pure Dev team or a pure Ops team.
+Engineering work is what enables the SRE organization to scale up sublinearly with service size and to manage services more efficiently than either a pure Dev team or a pure Ops team.

 ### What Qualifies as Engineering?